Dictionary of Revolutionary Marxism

 soul (which had originally only meant the physical breath that leaves the body when a person dies) into a partially mentalistic concept.
 However, they still also identified this “immortal” soul with gases, and seem to have believed that the eating of beans, which led to farting, allowed part of the soul to prematurely escape the body!
 (Religion is a very weird thing!)
 After a person’s death, however, they believed the soul could be reincarnated into a new body, or into other animals or plants, or to “rejoin” the universal “soul”.
 Politically, the Pythagoreans were a secretive, cultish faction of the slave-owning aristocracy.

-The followers of Pythagoras also discovered that the square root of 2 is an irrational number, which so upset them that they tried to hide this discovery from the world.
+The idealization of mathematics was also an important part of Pythagorean doctrine.
+When the followers of Pythagoras discovered that the square root of 2 is an irrational number (i.e., one which cannot be expressed as a ratio of two integers), they were so upset that they tried to hide this discovery from the world.

 See also: Philosophical doggerel about Pythagoras and his followers.